Theology Summer School

 Invoices will be emailed to participants together with full instructions for payment.
 Fees may be paid online with a credit or debit card, or by bank transfer.

-Participants are required to pay the full fee within 30 days of the date on which their invoice was issued.
+Students are required to pay the full fee within 30 days of the date on which their invoice was issued.
+Late applicants (see 'application', below) are required to pay the full fee within 7 days of their invoice date.

 • If you are a non-UK participant you will receive a letter via email confirming your enrolment and course details which may be used to support a visa application.